Jordonbc/GlassOS/README.md

 ### Terminal
 This is a cool thing I added.
 It is an integrated python terminal embedded in Glass OS.
 It allows you to type python commands.

+# Disclaimer:
+Dont use your normal passwords with Glass OS as they are not encrypted.